Detroit Lions on 'Hard Knocks': Aidan Hutchinson's Michael Jackson moves shine in Episode 1

 We have to start with the rookie hazing song of the year, brought to us by Aidan Hutchinson.

-The No. 2 overall pick out of Michigan football and Dearborn Divine Child because an overnight superstar with his rendition of a classic.
+The No. 2 overall pick out of Michigan football became an overnight superstar with his rendition of a classic.

 Like his rookie hazing, when he had to get up in front of the team in the meeting room and perform "Billie Jean" by Michael Jackson.
 He didn't even get five seconds into the song when he realized he'd messed up, sheepishly walks away, and gets booed by the entire room.